David S. Greenberg

 - “Navigating Reverse False Claims and Medicare Overpayments Amid Strict Enforcement of the 60-Day Rule,” Strafford Webinars, December 17, 2014

 - “Working with the C-Suite and Outside Counsel,” George Washington University Healthcare Corporate Compliance Program Capstone Presentation, September 30, 2014

 Life Beyond the Law

 When David is not working, he likes to escape DC for the mountains and lakes of northern New Hampshire with his wife and two kids.
-He also maintains an unhealthy allegiance to DC’s longsuffering sports teams (although the Capitals have offered him a bit of relief recently).
+He also maintains an unhealthy allegiance to DC’s longsuffering sports teams (although the Capitals and Nationals have offered him a bit of relief in past years).